Sugar rush at ethanol plant fuels fight with Nebraska corn farmers

 Startup of the plant this spring created 50 new jobs, Aventine said, and the company has begun bidding to buy corn to run the plant.
 But because of the litigation, Aventine is not negotiating to buy corn from the Aurora Cooperative Elevator Co.

-Additional reporting by Chris Prentice in New York and Nick Carey in Chicago
+Additional reporting by Chris Prentice in New York and Nick Carey in Chicago, editing by David Greising and Ross Colvin